mpv-player/mpv/DOCS/man/en/options.rst

     Set the window title.
 Properties are expanded on playback start.
     (See property_expansion_.)

+    *NOTE*: There is a danger of this causing significant CPU usage, depending on the properties used and the window manager.

 --tv=<option1:option2:...>
     This option tunes various properties of the TV capture module.
 For watching TV with mpv, use ``tv://`` or ``tv://<channel_number>`` or